bfiessinger/Vanilla-JS-Magic-Line-Navigation/README.md

     navElements: 'a',                           // navigation element selector
     mode: 'line',                               // line or pill
     lineStrength: 2,                            // Thickness of the line
-    lineClass: 'floating-line',                 // Classname to add to the line element
+    lineClass: 'magic-line',                    // Classname to add to the line element
     wrapper: 'div',                             // the node that's being created as an element wrapper
     animationCallback: function (el, params) {  // might be either null or a callback function animationLibrary({